LeoKwo/turtle-soup/readme.md

 ### System Requirements
 - A beefy graphics card
-    - I am using a RX 7900 XT with 20 GB VRAM.
+    - I am using an AMD RX 7900 XT with 20 GB VRAM.
 It can barely hold Qwen3:30b.
     - You can try models with lower quant but the quality drops significantly.
 - You may choose to go with online models for the best performance